MajorBreakfast/webappcss/README.md

 </div>
 ```

 A rack block is perfectly suited for creating things like navigation bars.
-It arragnes its items horizontally.
+It arranges its items horizontally.

 Like all blocks, its width matches the available horizontal space in its parent element.
 Excess horizontal space gets distributed among the greedy items and the gaps.
 This is why you should place at least one of either.